sass/sass/accepted/bogus-combinators.md

   > Leading combinators are allowed in Phase 1 (but still emit deprecation
   > warnings) because they may be used for nesting along with `meta.load-css()`.

+* Define a "useless" selector as:

+  * A complex selector that has multiple combinators.

+  * A bogus pseudo selector.

+  * Any selector that contains a useless selector.

-* In [Extending a Selector], if a complex selector has multiple combinators, or if any of its components has multiple combinators, treat it as a selector that can match no elements.
+  In [Extending a Selector], treat useless selectors as selectors that can match no elements.

   [Extending a Selector]: ../spec/at-rules/extend.md#extending-a-selector